rodigu/crypto-graph-triplets/README.md

 ### Notes
 The binance API does not seem to have a rime or reason for the order of currency pairings.
 It makes sense, for instance, to only provide `ETHBTC` but not `BTCETH`, what I don't know is why one is chosen in favor of the other.
+Initially, we will be exploring the shape of the graph.
+Since our graphs will have no singletons, we don't need a set for vertices.
+All the information necessary for exploration will be in the set of edges.
+Any useful graph we make will most likely be connected.

+### Questions
+*What percentage of trades do we expect to be profitable?*

+*What should be the selection criteria for the vertices in the graph?*
+- Get a graph A from the neighborhood of a big currency such as BTC, then create a graph from the neighborhood of A.